microsoft/pxt-adafruit/docs/lessons/light-level.md

-# charting lesson
+# light level lesson

-Create a charting app for simulating and measuring the acceleration applied to the micro:bit
+Create a charting app for simulating and measuring the amount of light measured by the micro:bit

 ## Topic